tahoe-lafs/tahoe-lafs/docs/proposed/gbs.md

 For the HTTP level, options includes:

-* OpenAPI (Swagger)
+* OpenAPI (formerly Swagger)

-* ...
+Apparently that's pretty common so let's just say use that.

-For the CBOR/JSON records.
+For the CBOR/JSON records:

-* For the records, CDDL is apparently the schema language of choice for CBOR; it also supports JSON.
+* CDDL is apparently the schema language of choice for CBOR; it also supports JSON.
-  There is a Rust implementation which could be wrapped for Python, but support is in general not very broad (but might suffice).
+  There is a Rust implementation which could be wrapped for Python, but support for CDDL is in general not very broad (but might suffice).
-* JSON Schema tools _might_ work with CBOR, not sure how bytes are handled.
+* JSON Schema tools _might_ work with CBOR, not sure how bytes are handled though...

+If the goal is generating client code, [Servant](https://docs.servant.dev/en/stable/) can do that.